hailey-allen/Unessay/README.md

 - Explaining the source files
 - Other things I can't think of rn, will expand later on

-We should make a folers to keeps the assets called "assets" and a folder to keep all the source files like scenes and GDscript files called "src"
+We should make folders to keep the assets called "assets" and a folder to keep all the source files like scenes and GDscript files called "src"